tomcritchlow/tomcritchlow.github.io/_posts/2017-09-29-how-to-measure-good-content.md

 ---
 layout: blog
-title: How to measure good content
+title: How do you measure good content
-subtitle: In search of a framework or process to judge editorial quality
+subtitle: In search of a framework or process to judge editorial... quality?
 ---

 I'm involved in a few projects right now where the quality of the content is in question.
 It gets to a very simple question but with a complicated answer: